 At a glance, it’s difficult to tell male and female cats apart.
 For most owners, you have to wait until your cat reaches maturity.
 Only when it shows mating behavior or spraying does its sex become obvious.
 However, you can also get a clue by examining the build and shape of a cat’s body.
 It turns out that you can tell a cat’s sex by its face.

 Male and female cats have different facial features.
 Some of the more prominent differences lie in their head structure, such as the size, forehead, snout, cheeks, whisker pads, nose wings, and fur color.
 That’s because of the different sex hormones that are responsible for developing secondary characteristics.
-Male and female cats only develop these if they are allowed to grow into adults without being fixed (neutered or spayed).
+Male and female cats only develop these if they grow into adults without being fixed (neutered or spayed).

 The common trend in male versus female cats is that males are larger and heavier.
 They have blockier, sturdier bone and body structures.
 Meanwhile, females are smaller and lighter, with more delicate and slender physical features.
 Depending on the breed, this isn’t always true, making it a rough estimate at best.